-> - Courses.
-ARTH 655 is a required course for all students; this is a pass/fail course.
-A maximum of 3 credits may be selected from a discipline other than art history with the approval of the graduate program director.
+- Courses.
+The program includes two required courses: ARTH 655 Thesis Seminar (3 credits, pass/fail) and ARTH 654 Annotated Review of Sources and Documents (3 credits).
+The remaining five seminars are to be chosen from the Department's yearly seminar offerings.
+Exceptionally, with the approval of the graduate program director, students can register for one seminar (3 credits) in another discipline or at another university.
 The graduate program director or the student’s supervisor will assist the student in choosing seminars.
 Course scheduling is undertaken with the needs of both part-time and full-time students in mind.

-> - Thesis.
-Each student must submit a thesis (16000 to 20000 words) prepared under the supervision of a department thesis supervisor who will examine the thesis along with two other scholars.
+- Thesis.
+Each student must submit a thesis (10000 to 12000 words) prepared under the supervision of a full-time professor who will examine the thesis along with two other scholars.

-> - C Rule.
+- C Rule.
 Students who receive more than one C grade during the course of their MA studies will be withdrawn from the program.
 Students may apply for re-admission.

 - F Rule.
 Students who receive a failing grade in the course of their studies will be withdrawn from the program.
 Students may apply for re-admission.
 Students who receive another failing grade after re-admission will be withdrawn from the program and will not be considered for re-admission.